 The student will be able to conduct own learning process, complete assignments and critically evaluate theories and methods reated to the topic, and to reflect over own learning

 Ability to reflect over own competences and to work in a interdisciplinary project groups

 Ability to perform written presentations of theories, methods and professional solutions to the topic, with correct references

 Ability to prepare and perform presentations to a professional as well as general audience.

 The course will make the students able to work with management and development planning in complex landscape situations.
 This knowledge includes tools for landscape assessments, stakeholder involvement and strategic planning as described in the European Landscape Convention

-Studies of litterature, lectures, seminars, field work and projects
+Studies of litterature, lectures, seminars and field work.

-Tutorials will be given both in the group project and the individual assignments.At least 50% of the tuition will be given on Fronter
+Supervision will be given both in the group project and the individual assignments.At least 50% will be given on Canvas

 Paul Selman 2006, 'Planning at the landscape scale', Routledge.

 Mose I et al 2007.
 Protected areas and reginal development in Europe.
 Towards a new model for the 21st century https://books.google.no/books?hl=no&lr=&id=fl3dR_WiuKwC&oi=fnd&pg=PR9&dq=mose+2007&ots=rVWYp2wkBi&sig=cHwy-V81_vJOevF6KyxfWAch-5A&redir_esc=y#v=onepage&q=mose%202007&f=false